atlas-brown/slowpoke/INSTRUCTIONS.md

 To run Slowpoke, one needs to set up a kubernetes cluster.

-For artifact reviewers, we prepared the clusters on AWS.
-Here is how to use it:
+For artifact reviewers, we prepared the clusters on AWS. **Make sure you contact the authors for the account and ssh key setup**

+Here is how to use them:

 First, **From your local machine**, sign into the gateway machine we created on AWS (Contact us if you do not have an account set up yet)